imangR/bysykkel/README.md

 **NB\!** Please read each City Bike’s guide on how to correctly use their API service before using `get_api_data()`.
 See [Oslo City Bike’s guide](https://oslobysykkel.no/en/open-data/realtime) as an example.

+The `return_df` argument in `get_api_data()` specifies whether you want to return the result as a list.
+If `return_df = FALSE`, then the function returns a list that contains a dataframe, and a number that represents the (POSIX) time of when you made the API request.

 ``` r
 library(bysykkel)